 - A Zumba class can be so packed it's standing-room only, leaving you with a limited amount of space to dance.

 More about Zumba Classes

 Zumba class is an energetic, fun-filled workout that doesn't make you feel like you're exercising.
-That's what makes it one of the best workouts for women.
 Millions of people have fallen in love with Zumba and have bought DVDs or looked for a local Zumba class.

 Zumba is an infusion of Latin and other dance styles, such as belly dancing and flamenco.
 The workout is designed to teach you dance moves so you're actually dancing with a group of people while sweating off the pounds.